Tropical Storm Arthur may bring wind, strong rip currents to North Carolina coast Monday morning

-The National Hurricane Center (NHC) issued a tropical storm watch for a portion of the North Carolina coast after a tropical depression formed off the coast of east-central Florida on Saturday afternoon.
+The National Hurricane Center (NHC) issued a tropical storm warning for a portion of the North Carolina coast after a tropical depression, now a tropical storm, formed off the coast of east-central Florida on Saturday afternoon.

-The watch is issued for the North Carolina coast starting from Surf City to Duck and including the Pamlico and Albemarle Sounds.
+The warning is issued for the North Carolina coast starting from Surf City to Duck and including the Pamlico and Albemarle Sounds until 5 p.m.
+Monday.

-A watch is used when the risk of a hazardous weather or hydrologic event has increased significantly, but its occurrence, location, and/or timing is still uncertain.
-It is intended to provide enough lead time so that those who need to set their plans in motion can do so.
+A warning is issued when a hazardous weather or hydrologic event is occurring, is imminent, or has a very high probability of occurring.
+A warning is used for conditions posing a threat to life or property.

+"Everyone in our coastal areas should remain aware and cautious as Arthur brushes our coast on Monday," Governor Cooper said in a statement.
+"Pay close attention to the forecast and don't take chances in dangerous surf."

+Here's the 5pm update on Tropical Storm #Arthur from the National Hurricane Center.
+Some of Arthur's rainbands have already entered eastern North Carolina.
+We'll talk more about the track, timing and local impacts tonight on @ABC11_WTVD Eyewitness News. pic.twitter.com/ISsKnYisLM

-The tropical storm is moving north-northeast at 9 mph with sustained winds of 40 mph and gusting up to 50 mph.
+As of 8 p.m.
+Sunday, the tropical storm is moving north-northeast at 9 mph with sustained winds of 45 mph and gusting up to 60 mph.
 While the system will have minimal impact for central North Carolina, the storm will impact coastal regions on Monday.
-Heavy rains will be expected for the coast.
+Approximately 1"-3" of rain will be expected for the coast.

 This is the sixth year in a row we've had a named tropical system develop before hurricane season begins, which is June 1.